srhola/repositorio_1/x-plane11/Readme.md

-This file receives data from X-plane via udp, you have to define a port in x-plane to communicate with this script.
+The file rcvxplane.cpp receives data from X-plane via udp, you have to define a port in x-plane to communicate with this script.